 On this record, I conclude that the equities require what I consider to be an extraordinary remedy of ordering the Charter to reduce the value of the ordered compensatory education to a specified dollar value and to place it in a special needs trust; therefore, I will enter such an order.
-The evidence shows preponderantly that the Charter has failed to meet its obligations under the law by ignoring its procedural duties under the IDEA.
-It has failed to pay tuition that it admittedly agreed to pay for more than a year's worth of private school services for Student.
-It has made clear in this matter that it does not have the resources to meet its most basic obligations to Student.
+The evidence shows preponderantly that the Charter has failed to meet its obligations under the law by ignoring its procedural duties under the IDEA and failing to pay for Student's placement and needed ESY services.
+It has failed to pay for more than a year's worth of private school services for Student, on grounds that it does not have funds to pay.
+Thus, it has made clear in this matter that it will not voluntarily meet its most basic obligations to Student.
 I cannot assume that it will comply with an administrative order either.
 Therefore, I need to require that compliance with the order not be made contingent upon the Charter's willingness or ability to provide the services directly.
 In short, I will order that the Charter comply with this order by conveying a sum certain to a third party in order to ensure that the compensatory education will be provided to Student.

-Parents argue that the value of an hour of compensatory education so ordered should be set at \$78.60 per hour.
-However, the only evidence in this matter suggests a value of \$65.00 per hour for tutoring services.
+Parent argues that the value of an hour of compensatory education so ordered should be set at \$78.60 per hour.
+However, the only evidence in this matter (based upon tutoring services by a professional teacher provided to another child - the child in the companion case) suggests a value of \$65.00 per hour for tutoring services.
 (NT 87-88.)
 I find this to be an appropriate value for purposes of setting up a special needs trust for this Student.
 Therefore I will order that valuation.